ifeora-emeka/trade-plus-africa/README.md

 # Todo
-[] Admin should be able to login to see the site.
+- [ ] Admin should be able to login to see the site.
-[] Users should be able to see the details page of a commodity.
+- [ ] Users should be able to see the details page of a commodity.
-[] Users should be able to search for an item and see the results (search result page) [] Users should be able to see the price trend of a commodity (details page horizontal chart) [] Users should be able to see the forecasted price of a commodity (details page horizontal chart) [] Users should be able to see the price trend of a commodity (details page vertical chart) [] Users should be able to see the forecasted price of a commodity (details page vertical chart) [] Users should be able to see the validation metric of a commodity (details page) [] Users should be able to see the homepage with a list of commodities and their current prices.
-[] Users should be able to see the homepage with a search bar.
+- [ ] Users should be able to search for an item and see the results (search result page)
-[] Users should be able to see the homepage with a list of popular commodities.
+- [ ] Users should be able to see the price trend of a commodity (details page horizontal chart)
-[] Users should be able to see the homepage with a list of actively traded commodities.
+- [ ] Users should be able to see the forecasted price of a commodity (details page horizontal chart)
-[] Users should be able to see the homepage with a list of commodities and their price trends (up or down arrows).
+- [ ] Users should be able to see the price trend of a commodity (details page vertical chart)
-[] Users should be able to see the homepage with a list of commodities and their price trends (color coding).
+- [ ] Users should be able to see the forecasted price of a commodity (details page vertical chart)
-[] Users should be able to see the homepage with a list of commodities and their price trends (green for up, red for down).
+- [ ] Users should be able to see the validation metric of a commodity (details page)
-[] Users should be able to see the homepage with a list of commodities and their price trends (yellow for stable).
+- [ ] Users should be able to see the homepage with a list of commodities and their current prices.
-[] Users should be able to see the homepage with a list of commodities and their price trends (grey for no data).
+- [ ] Users should be able to see the homepage with a search bar.
-[] Users should be able to see the details page with an interactive time-series chart.
+- [ ] Users should be able to see the homepage with a list of popular commodities.
-[] Users should be able to see the details page with historical price trends.
+- [ ] Users should be able to see the homepage with a list of actively traded commodities.
-[] Users should be able to see the details page with forecasted price trends.
+- [x] Users should be able to see the homepage with a list of commodities and their price trends
-[] Users should be able to see the details page with confidence intervals for forecasted prices.
-[] Users should be able to see the details page with contextual insights explaining key factors influencing prices.
-[] Users should be able to see the details page with validation metrics reflecting forecast accuracy.
+- [ ] Users should be able to see the details page with an interactive time-series chart.
-[] Users should be able to access the platform on both desktop and mobile devices.
-[] Data should be sourced from reliable international databases such as FAOSTAT, UNCTAD, and the World Bank, combined with national trade records.